torrentul/BotCovidLab/README.md

 To start interaction with the chat-bot press ***"start"*** or type "***/start***" in the chat window.

 **Getting COVID-19 stats**
-- "Get Covid Stats For Latvia" - provides latest statistics about infected, recovered and deceased patients in Latvia.
+- "*Get Covid Stats For Specific Country*" - provides latest statistics about infected, recovered and deceased patients in Latvia.
-- "Get Worldwide Covid-19 statistics" - provides latest statistics about infected, recovered and deceased patients globaly.
+- "*Get Worldwide Covid-19 statistics*" - provides latest statistics about infected, recovered and deceased patients globaly.

 **Applying for COVID-19 test**

-Choose option *Apply for Covid-19 test in Latvia*.
+Choose option "*Apply for Covid-19 test in Latvia*".
 Provide chatbot with the required information:
 - your name and surname
 - personal code
 - symptoms and temperature